medianetlab/katana-slice_manager/katana-ui/README.md

 ### Deletion
 - data are stored to a named docker `volume`.
 This means that even if you `docker-compose up` / `docker-compose down`, the data will be there.
-- in case that you need a fresh start, `docker-compose down` and then find and the delete the relative `volume`.
-Ddepending on your folder names/configuration, it will be something like:
+- in case that you need a fresh start, first `docker-compose down` and then find and delete the relative `volume`.
+Depending on your folder names/configuration, it will be something like:

         docker volume rm katanaslicemanager_postgres